-Academy of Sciences, August 22.-M. Duchartre in the chair.-Heat of combustion of some chlorine compounds, by MM.
+Academy of Sciences, August 22. - M. Duchartre in the chair.-Heat of combustion of some chlorine compounds, by MM.
 Berthelot and Matignon.
-The method of the calorimetric shell was employed for determining the heat of combustion of she was employed for determining the heat of combustion of certain acid bodies.
-Monochloracetic acid, $C_2H_3ClO_9$, gave + 174'2 calories at constant volume, and + 173'9 at constant pressure, as the result of two combustions with camphor in presence of arsenious acid.
-The values obtained for trichloracetic acid, $C_2HCl_3O_2$, were + 106'3 obtained in the interference of a constant pressure.
-Trimethylene chloride, $C_3H_4Cl_9$, burnt in the presence of an equal quantity of camphor, gave a mean of 3'900 calories per gramme of the substance. -On glyoxylic or dioxyacetic acid, by the same. -M. Pasteur, in presenting to the Academy a work by Dr. Daremberg on Cholera, its Causes, and Means of Guarding against it, called attention to the following points: "Dr. Daremberg, in one of the principal chapters of his book, protests with great force against the pollution of the water-courses by drain-waters, and equally against the pollution of the soil by the distribution of these waters on the land under cultivation.
+The method of the calorimetric shell was employed for determining the heat of combustion of certain acid bodies.
+Monochloracetic acid, C2H3ClO2, gave + 174'2 calories at constant volume, and + 173'9 at constant pressure, as the result of two combustions with camphor in presence of arsenious acid.
+The values obtained for trichloracetic acid, C2HCl3O2, were + 106'3 obtained for trichloracetic acid, $C_2HCl_3O_2$, were + 106'3 at constant volume, and 105'4 at constant pressure.
+Trimethylene chloride, $C_3H_4Cl_2$, burnt in the presence of an equal quantity of camphor, gave a mean of 3'900 calories per gramme of the substance. -On glyoxylic or dioxyacetic acid, by the same. -M. Pasteur, in presenting to the Academy a work by Dr. Daremberg on Cholera, its Causes, and Means of Guarding against it, called attention to the following points: "Dr. Daremberg, in one of the principal chapters of his book, protests with great force against the pollution of the water-courses by drain, waters, and equally against the pollution of the soil by the drain-waters, and equally against the pollution of the soil by the distribution of these waters on the land under cultivation.
 He thinks that the germs of cholera, in the form of the bacillus which produces it, can remain living and virulent in the soil for several years, and eventually lead to the spread of the disease.
 Thus the cholera in the environs of Paris would have originated in cholera germs preserved since the last epidemic in 1884.
 Thermo-chemical study of certain organic bodies with mixed functions, by M. Léo Vignon.-Quantitative determination of peptone, by precipitation in the state of peptonate of mercury, by M. L. A. Hallopeau.
 This method is claimed to be superior to the polarimetric, the calorimetric, and the absolute alcohol methods as being a complete precipitation admitting of more trustworthy measurements than the first, and less difficult than the second.
 A solution of peptone, which must be neutral or very slightly acid, is precipitated by a large excess of mercuric nitrate.